 Hi and welcome to Justpoint!
-We are your comprehensive one-stop-shop for finding justice if you are a victim of any form of medical malpractice.
-Navigating the medical malpractice landscape can be complex and overwhelming.
+Our mission is to help you find justice if you’ve been the victim of medical malpractice.
+Navigating the medical malpractice landscape can be complex and overwhelming, especially if you or someone you know have recently suffered an injury.
 Here at Justpoint, we understand that every case is unique and different and deserves a unique approach.
-Medical malpractice can take on many forms — but if you believe that you might have suffered injury related to healthcare (and not only healthcare), you have come to the right place!
-The more details we have about your case, the more we can tailor our services to specifically your situation.
-We provide our services by guiding you through a couple of steps, so that we can connect you with the most knowledgeable and experienced attorney who is an expert in your given situation.
+Medical malpractice can take on many forms — but if you believe that you might have suffered a healthcare-related injury, then we’re on your side.

 We maximize your justice

-According to a study by the U.S. Bureau of Justice Statistics, 68% of closed malpractice claims were dropped, dismissed, or withdrawn; only about 7% of medical malpractice cases end in a trial, in which a jury determines the verdict.
+According to a study by the U.S. Bureau of Justice Statistics, 68% of closed malpractice claims have been dropped, dismissed, or withdrawn; only about 7% of medical malpractice cases end in a jury trial.
 Can you imagine the result if more people have access to licensed medical malpractice attorneys?
-That’s what you get when you allow us to guide you through the process of getting justice.
+That’s our mission – expanding access to medical malpractice justice nationwide.

 How do I know that it is Justpoint calling me?

 Once you fill the case evaluation form online at www.justpoint.com, you will receive a text message with the contact information of your case manager and the phone number that they will be contacting you from.
-This way, when they call, you will know it is Justpoint.
+This way, when they call, you’ll know it’s us.

 How do I know that you guys are serious?